Simon Whitlock: Personal life

-Whitlock has three sons from two previous marriages: Nicholas (born 1991), Mason (born 2003), and Locky (born 2007).
+Whitlock has three sons from two previous marriages.
 His son Mason also plays darts.

-He is a fan of Portsmouth F.C.
+Whitlock is a fan of Portsmouth F.C.

 In 2012, Whitlock, together with the seven other players who competed in the Premier League, recorded a charity single with Chas Hodges and his band called 'Got My Tickets for the Darts' which was written by Chas.
 It was released on 18 May, the night after the play-offs at the O2 in London, where it was premiered.
 Proceeds from the single were donated to the Haven House Children's Hospice.